-The following varieties of scion wood will be available for grafting in July/August and will be made available and posted out in June, it will then need to be stored well wrapped (as delivered to you)in either a dark moist outside situation, or preferably in a refrigerator.
+The following varieties of scion wood will be available for grafting in August/September and will be made available and posted out in August, it will then need to be stored well wrapped (as delivered to you)in either a dark moist outside situation, or preferably in a refrigerator.
 The cost per length of scion wood (200mm enough for 4-5 grafts)is $3.00 plus postage(multiple pieces will fit into a posty bag).
 Scion wood is available for non commercial purposes only.

 · Captain Kidd